Srilashman/time_now/README.md

 Open https://localhost:3000 in your browser to view the project

-4. Jest Unit Test
-    To run the Jest Unit Tests:
+4. To run the Jest Unit Tests:
     ```bash
     npm test